 - Turn your articles into PDF reports and slide presentations and publish these on sites like SlideShare.com.

-- Turn your slide presentations into video sales letters and publish your videos on sites like YouTube.com, Vimeo, etc.
+- Turn your slide presentations into narrated videos and publish your videos on sites like YouTube.com, Vimeo, etc.

 - Create audio content from your existing blog posts and articles and publish these to podcasting sites.